 If I have my ovaries removed before I'm 50, will I be more likely to have dementia when I get older?

 Your ovaries produce most of your body's estrogen, a reproductive hormone that has many functions beyond regulating your menstrual cycle.
-Estrogen may protect your brain from age-related changes leading to cognitive impairment and dementia.
+Estrogen may protect your brain from age-related changes that can lead to cognitive impairment and dementia.

-Some studies have suggested that early oophorectomy may increase your risk of dementia or other cognitive function deficits.
+Some studies have suggested that an early oophorectomy may increase your risk of Alzheimer's disease, other types of dementia or cognitive decline.
 Some research suggests that you may help offset this risk by taking hormone therapy (HT) until you reach a natural age of menopause.

 That's why it's important to talk with your doctor before deciding to have an oophorectomy.